-Complaints against school staff (except the headteacher) should be made in the first instance, to Mrs Bridge (Headteacher), via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to Mr Kapacee (the headteacher) via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Ms Armstrong (the Chair of Governors), via the school office.
+Complaints that involve or are about the headteacher should be addressed to the Chair of Governors, via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Helen Seddon (the Clerk to the Governing Body) via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
 Please mark them as Private and Confidential.